Kildwick CE Primary School

 - Children in Key Stage 2 will require suitable outdoor games kit for all weathers, including tracksuit bottoms, a warm jumper and suitable footwear.

-If girls wish to cover their head for religious or cultural observance they should wear a plain black or white cotton scarf, which must be securely fastened.
+If children wish to cover their head for religious or cultural observance they should wear a plain black or white cotton scarf, which must be securely fastened.

 Jewellery must not be worn except in the case of pierced ears.
 Following advice from the school’s Health and Safety Advisors, parents must follow the principles below:

 Jewellery must not be worn except in the case of pierced ears when one earring in each ear is allowed and these must be studs.
 The wearing of multiple earrings in each ear is not allowed.
 There should be no other visible body piercing.

 There are a number of risks associated with piercing including:

 - Potential injury, due to inadvertent contact of the jewellery with other people, clothing, equipment, etc.

 - The risks to health are entirely associated with the individual concerned, these being infection and blood borne diseases.
 If good personal hygiene practices are not adopted, the risk of ill-health to the individual concerned is significant.

 - Risk of injury to others is greater in some aspects of the curriculum e.g. sports activities, adventure activities, drama, dance and physical activity in the playground.

 The following principles will be applied for all pupils who have piercings:

 - All piercings should be removed prior to PE, this includes swimming lessons.

 If parents wish to have their child’s ear pierced it is recommended that the piercing takes place at the start of the Summer holidays, so that the jewellery can be removed each playtime and before Physical Education lessons, without the problem of infection or healing over.